reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 The 7 steps above will be spread out across multiple deployments of the application.
 Some of them can be combined into a single deployment, but there will be at least two deployments: one to deploy the new code and the feature flags, and one to remove the old code and the feature flags.

 The feature flags give us a lot of flexibility and confidence in database changes like in the use case we discussed above. **Feature flags allow us to decouple the code changes from the database changes**.
-Without feature flags, we can only activate new code by deploying a new version of the application, which makes scenarios that require backwards compatibility with an old database schema a lot harder to manage (and more risky!).
+Without feature flags, we can only activate new code by deploying a new version of the application, which makes scenarios that require backwards compatibility with an old database schema a lot harder to manage (and riskier!).

 If you want to learn more about feature flagging, make sure to read my [tutorial about LaunchDarkly and Togglz](/java-feature-flags), two of the most popular feature flagging tools in the JVM world.